 A certification from an appropriately qualified engineer to the effect that the completed stormwater infrastructure, stormwater treatment device and flooding works required by this consent have been completed to their satisfaction, in accordance with the development consent and any relevant Australian Standards.

-A copy of this certification must accompany any occupation certificate application.
+A copy of this certification must accompany the occupation certificate application for each stage.

 Condition reason: Ensure engineering works are constructed in accordance with the approved plans.